 Alan Main, who runs The Bicycle Room in Troon, said:“As a small independent bike retailer, I’m really looking forward to being part of the Cyclists Welcome Scheme.
 The shop is very customer-oriented with the emphasis on offering help and advice to cyclists of all ages and ability.
 We attract a fantastic cross section of customers, from the dedicated club member to the fair-weather recreational cyclist.
 Ayrshire has so much to offer in terms of leisure and tourism and I am looking forward to helping to promote the region as a member of the VisitScotland Cyclists Welcome Scheme.”

-A cycling leaflet has been produced by the Tourism Team with a variety of routes for visitors to explore and enjoy - click here to view and download.
+A cycling leaflet has been produced with a variety of routes for visitors to explore and enjoy - click here to view and download.

 Cycle Tourism Forum